cosmos/solidity-ibc-eureka/README.md

     RUST_LOG=info cargo run --bin operator --release -- start
     ```

+## Etheruem Light Client
+> ⚠ The Ethereum Light Client is currently under heavy development, is expected to change and is not ready for production use.

+This repository contains an Ethereum light client which is implemented as two separate layers:
+* A CosmWasm contract that supports the 08-wasm light client interface in `programs/cw-ics08-wasm-eth`
+* A stateless light client verification package in `packages/ethereum-light-client`

 ## License

 This project is licensed under MIT.

 ## Acknowledgements

 This project was bootstrapped with this [template](https://github.com/PaulRBerg/foundry-template).
 Implementations of IBC specifications in [solidity](https://github.com/hyperledger-labs/yui-ibc-solidity/), [CosmWasm](https://github.com/srdtrk/cw-ibc-lite), [golang](https://github.com/cosmos/ibc-go), and [rust](https://github.com/cosmos/ibc-rs) were used as references.
-We are also grateful to [unionlabs](https://github.com/unionlabs/union/) for their `08-wasm` ethereum light client implementation for ibc-go.
+We are also grateful to [unionlabs](https://github.com/unionlabs/union/) for their `08-wasm` ethereum light client implementation for ibc-go which our own implementation is based on.